Table of contents

 Official MCP servers are often deployed with gaps, such as missing or inconsistent tool metadata and weak authentication.
 In many cases, they also aren’t maintained properly.

-To avoid using poorly implemented and/or maintained MCP servers, or connectors, you should test them against your projected prompts.
+To avoid using poorly implemented and/or maintained MCP servers, or MCP connectors, you should test them against your projected prompts.
 This should include edge cases, malformed inputs, permission constraints, and “adversarial” scenarios (e.g., prompt injection attempts).

 You can test any connector in Merge Agent Handler with ease